Fatimid Caliphate: Conquest of Egypt and transfer of the Caliphate to Cairo

 In 969, Jawhar launched a carefully prepared and successful invasion of Egypt, which had been under the control of the Ikhshidids, another regional dynasty whose formal allegiance was to the Abbasids.
 Al-Mu'izz had given Jawhar specific instructions to carry out after the conquest, and one of his first actions was to found a new capital named al-Qahira (Cairo) in 969.
 The name al-Qahira, meaning "the Vanquisher" or "the Conqueror", referenced the planet Mars, "The Subduer", rising in the sky at the time when the construction of the city started.
 The city was located several miles northeast of Fustat, the older regional capital founded by the Arab conquerors in the seventh century.

 Control of Egypt was secured with relative ease and soon afterward, in 970, Jawhar sent a force to invade Syria and remove the remaining Ikhshidids who had fled there from Egypt.
 This Fatimid force was led by a Kutama general named Ja'far ibn Falah.
 This invasion was successful at first and many cities, including Damascus, were occupied that same year.
 Ja'far's next step was to attack the Byzantines, who had captured Antioch and subjugated Aleppo in 969 (around the same time as Jawhar was arriving in Egypt), but he was forced to call off the advance in order to face a new threat from the east.
-The Qarmatis of Bahrayn, responding to the appeal of the recently defeated leaders of Damascus, had organized a large coalition of Arab tribesmen to attack him.
+The Qarmatis of Bahrayn, responding to the appeal of the recently defeated leaders of Damascus, had organised a large coalition of Arab tribesmen to attack him.
 Ja'far chose to confront them in the desert in August 971, but his army was surrounded and defeated and Ja'far himself was killed.
 A month later the Qarmati imam Hasan al-A'ṣam led the army, with new reinforcements from Transjordan, into Egypt, seemingly without opposition.
-The Qarmatis spent time occupying the Nile Delta region, which gave Jawhar time to organize a defense of Fustat and Cairo.
+The Qarmatis spent time occupying the Nile Delta region, which gave Jawhar time to organise a defence of Fustat and Cairo.
 The Qarmati advance was halted just north of the city and eventually routed.
 A Kalbid relief force arriving by sea secured the expulsion of the Qarmatis from Egypt.
 Ramla, the capital of Palestine, was retaken by the Fatimids in May 972, but otherwise the progress in Syria had been lost.